-4.3.2 Search between Iterations
+4.3.2 Search Between Iterations

-We iteratively add perturbations to $\mathbf{S}(i,:)$ when performing the attack.
-In each iteration, the perturbation $\Delta \mathbf{S}$ is designed according to the time-aware link gradients.
+We iteratively add perturbations to S(i, :) when performing the attack.
+In each iteration, the perturbation ΔS is designed according to the time-aware link gradients.
 We have two options for this, one is to use the gradients obtained in the last iteration (for higher efficiency), and the other is to re-calculate them based on the adversarial example generated in the last iteration (for higher effectiveness).
 Here, we use the second one.
 We first obtain all possible adversarial examples in γ iterations.
 After that, we choose the one which could achieve the minimum p{ij} as the final adversarial example.
-The procedure of our TGA-Tra is visualized

-Fig. 2.
-Illustration of TGA-Tra and TGA-Gre with $n_s=2$, $\gamma=6$ and c=2.
-The network in red dashed box is the optimal one in the corresponding iteration.
-And the arrow in orange denotes that we modify the link on the first snapshot while the one in green represents that we make attack on second snapshot.
+The procedure of our TGA-Tra is visualized in the left part of Fig. 2.
+For instance, when we set the number of historical snapshots $n_s = 2$, $\gamma = 6$ and c = 2, we will have 2^{12} possible adversarial examples as candidates, and the red dashed box in Iteration 6 is the finally chosen one.
+Clearly we can get the attack route through backtracking.
+The details of TGA-Tra are presented in Algorithm 2.